 Communicate more, communicate well and communicate to excel.
 Effective communication is the key to success, it negates differences and facilitates a culture of trust and respect which again leads to a better level of employee engagement.

-19. Employees are effectively communicated about the changes in policies and procedures.
+19. Do you feel employees are effectively communicated about the changes in policies and procedures?

 Consult with your employees well in advance before you make any changes to the policies and procedures.
 Send surveys, take quick polls, form a forum where they can leave their feedback offline.

-20. Communication is a two-way process in my organization.
+20. Do you feel communication is a two-way process in my organization?

 Effective communication is a dialogue and not a monologue.
 Be a good listener, encourage employees to talk out and send feedback as and when needed.
 Improve your organizational culture with effortless communication.